 - Current large scale industrial farming depends heavily on petroleum products for planting, harvesting and distributing;

-- Growing concerns about access to safe food sources, particularly protein-based foods;
+- There are growing concerns about access to safe food sources, particularly protein-based foods;

-- Increasing use of additives and genetically modified foods in processed food;
+- There are increased use of additives and genetically modified foods in processed food;

-- Increase in obesity, illnesses, and diseases that can be attributed to poor diets and limited access to healthy food alternatives.
+- There is an increase in obesity, illnesses, and diseases that can be attributed to poor diets and limited access to healthy food alternatives.

 Pat and I started our aquaponics model with simple fish aquariums.
 An ad in the local paper netted us multiple 50-75 gallon fish aquariums from individuals who had had enough of raising tropical fish in their homes as a hobby.
 These aquariums were the basis for our first model – Model I. We are now developing Model III.
 We see our models developing, changing, and growing all the time.
-We’ll keep you posted.
-For more photos and information about the PortFish Aquaponics Models, please visit our Aquaponics page.
+We’ll keep you posted!